c0deaddict/charts/README.md

 # c0deaddict Charts Repository

-Welcome to the c0deaddict charts repository.
+Welcome to the c0deaddict's Helm charts repository.
 All charts are in the charts directory.

 ## Adding the chart Repository